getcloudless/cloudless/README.md

 # Cloudless

+# WARNING: I'm no longer maintaining this project, see [this post](https://getcloudless.com/cloudless/2020/02/21/abandoning-cloudless-v1.html)

 Cloudless makes it easier to interact with cloud resources by doing most of the work that a human doesn't need to care about for you, and by being transparent about what it's doing.